- 274 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s Microsoft MS-721 exam dumps today and achieve your certification effortlessly!

-Which two types of policies should you configure?
-Each correct answer presents cart of the solution.
+Which three actions should you perform?
+Each correct answer presents a part of the solution.

 NOTE: Each correct selection is worth one point.